 8. Boxing Shoes

-When you first start boxing training, one of the first things that is overlooked by many beginners is a pair of good quality boxing shoes.
+When you first start boxing training, one of the first things that are overlooked by many beginners is a pair of good-quality boxing shoes.
 The reason why they are important is that most are designed in a way to help with the unique types of movements you will be making in your training.